-Once again, students studying the International Baccalaureate (IB) achieved outstanding results, collectively improving on last year’s results by 3 points.
-Bridgwater & Taunton College is the only college in Somerset offering this internationally recognised alternative to A Levels, designed for highly academic and motivated learners.
+Once again, students studying the International Baccalaureate (IB) achieved outstanding results, collectively improving on last year’s results by three points.
+BTC is the only college in Somerset offering this internationally recognised alternative to A Levels, designed for highly academic and motivated learners.
 Students are required to study six subjects along with core elements, with a maximum score of 45.

 IB students receive their results in July, meaning they are in a position to accept university places a month before their A Level counterparts.
 Universities from which these students have offers include Oxford University and Amherst College in Massachusetts.

 Amongst the top scorers was Olivia Manning, a former Crispin Academy pupil.
 Olivia achieved a fantastic 41 points and has accepted an offer to study Chemistry at Oxford University.
 Olivia’s score places her in the top 10% of IB students globally.